vsreality/cosmos-fight/README.md

 Cosmos Fight
 ============

-Cosmos Fight is a 2D space shooter game.
-The game is built using the HTML5 Canvas and written in Javascript.
+Cosmos Fight (working title) is a 2D space shooter game built using the HTML5 Canvas.
+It is written entirely in Javascript and runs on any modern browser.
+Cosmos Fight is a work-in-progress.

-VsReality
+(c) 2014 VsReality